refinedev/refine/documentation/blog/2022-09-11-next-refine-pwa.md

 The wrapped unordered list in the code above will be rendered below the navbar we created inside the Layout component earlier, in the same spot we're dynamically rendering the children argument.
 What this means is that the content of the list component is being passed as a child to the `<Layout />` component.

-Now that we have a basic understanding of how **refine**'s Layout works, let's go ahead and add our `<Layout />` component as a wrapper to next's page component.
+Now that we have a basic understanding of how **Refine**'s Layout works, let's go ahead and add our `<Layout />` component as a wrapper to next's page component.

 Navigate back to the `_app.tsx` file, import the `<Layout />` component we just created and add it like below: